timicoltd/ServiceHub-Developer/README.md

 ### Not a Customer?

-To use the ServiceHub API, you will need to be a customer of Timico.
+To use ServiceHub Developer, you will need to be a customer of Timico.
 ServiceHub is a product which allows our customers to manage and view all aspects of a customers account.

 [ServiceHub Web Portal](https://portal.timico.com) is our main product, which provides an online portal for you to view your account (or company if Admin level) as well as interact with us for support.